Kopano-dev/kapi/README.md

 plugins to provide API endpoints from various data sources and different purposes.
 A example plugin can be found in `plugins/example-plugin`.

-### grapi: Kopano Groupware REST plugin
+### grapi: Kopano Groupware REST plugin (GRAPI)

 Kopano API includes the plugin for Kopano Groupware REST.
 This plugin provides access to Kopano Groupware RESTful API via `/api/gc/` URL routing prefix.

-To specify where the Grapi plugin can find its required backend sockets, specify the `KOPANO_GRAPI_SOCKETS` environment variable to point to the base directory location.
+To specify where the grapi plugin can find its required GRAPI backend sockets, specify the `KOPANO_GRAPI_SOCKETS` environment variable to point to the base directory location.
 All `rest*.sock` files in that directory will be used as upstream proxy paths for the REST api and all `notify*.sock` files in that directory will be used as upstream proxy paths for the subscription socket API.

 ### pubs: Kopano Pubsub and Webhook plugin